opus1269/screensaver/docs/faq.md

 ### Google Photos

-* **Why does the dialog asking for Picasa permissions say it can change my data?**
+* **Why does the dialog asking for Google permissions say it can change my data?**

     The extension will never change any of your data.
-    The API that Google provides for interacting with your Google Photos does not have a read only scope.
-The extension only reads data.
+It only has the ability to read albums and photos.

   ***